-At home workouts for women can be a great option, no matter what your level of fitness.
-While gyms are great if you need specific equipment, many workouts and exercises can be modified to be done at home…
+While gyms are great if you need specific equipment, many workouts and exercises can be modified to be done at home.

-There are numerous fitness programs out there that provide at home workouts.
+There are numerous fitness programs out there that provide at-home workouts for women.

-These range from bodyweight, HIIT, yoga, pilates, and strength workouts.
+These range from bodyweight, HIIT, yoga, pilates, and strength-training workouts.

 Some programs require no equipment.
-Others, especially the strength workouts, will at least require some dumbbells or resistance bands.
+Others, especially strength-training, will at least require some dumbbells or resistance bands.

 Staying Fit Without Leaving Home